Garbage and Recycling Collection Program

 Yard Waste Collection

-Yard waste subscribers may place up to four cans, bags or bundles of landscape waste material at the curb each week on Wednesdays from mid-April through mid-December.
-The non-refundable annual subscription fee of $126 is included on your quarterly Village utility bill and does not require yard waste stickers.
-To subscribe submit the above form or contact the Finance Department at (847) 835-4113.
+Yard waste subscribers may place unlimited bags or bundles of landscape waste material at the curb each week on Wednesdays from mid-April through mid-December.
+The annual subscription fee is included on your quarterly bill and does not require yard waste stickers.
+To subscribe contact Lakeshore Recycling Systems at (773) 685-8811.

 Residents not subscribing to the annual yard waste collection subscription service, must affix stickers to each biodegradable paper yard waste bag, garbage can no larger than 44-gallons, or bundle of branches/brush.
 Stickers may be purchased at the Village Hall or Grand Food Center.
 Yard waste is collected on Wednesdays beginning mid-April through mid-December.